 - “Mon petit cœur”, Antonin Louchard, seuil jeunesse

 This book is like a “déclaration d’amour”, a declaration of love, most likely by a parent to their child… hence the reason why I include it in this blog!

 Click here to find out why I highly recommend this story and what you may do with it.

 What is your favourite story to use around Fathers’ Day?
 Please tell me in the comments box!

 N.B.
 Would you like to read about books, ideas, resources and opportunities for the primary languages classroom?
-Then click here to receive a monthly round up of my blog (and more!) straight in your mail box!
+Then click here to receive a regular round up of my blog (and more!) straight in your mail box!